 You can use the zero touch inventory collection process to collect Oracle inventory when you cannot install FlexNet inventory agent on every Oracle server.
 In zero touch inventory collection, you create a discovery and inventory rule to collect discovery and inventory information.
-When the rule executes, the inventory gathering component ndtrack (ndtrack.exe on Windows, and ndtrack.sh on UNIX) of FlexNet inventory agent (installed on either inventory beacon or a shared network location) is remotely executed on every Oracle server identified by target definition.
+When the rule executes, the inventory gathering component ndtrack of FlexNet inventory agent (installed on either inventory beacon or a shared network location) is remotely executed on every Oracle server identified by target definition.
 The remote execution of ndtrack varies with the operating system of the Oracle server:

 - On Windows, it runs as an account with full access to Windows Service Control Manager and uses Windows authentication to connect to Oracle services.
-The NT AUTHORITY\SYSTEM must be a member of ora_dba group. - On UNIX, it uses a local account that has ssh privileges.
+The NT AUTHORITY\SYSTEM must be a member of ora\dba group. - On UNIX, it uses a local account that has ssh privileges.
 This account must be registered this account in the secure Password Store on the appropriate inventory beacon.
-The FlexNet inventory agent runs with sudo privileges and impersonates the first user in the dba Oracle database group.
+The remote FlexNet inventory agent (ndtrack) runs with sudo privileges and impersonates the first user in the dba Oracle database group.
+You can also configure the agent to run as a specific non-Sysdba user by setting OracleInventoryAsSysdba parameter of the ndtrack to False, and configuring the desired non-Sysdba user through the OracleInventoryUser parameter in the config.ini file.
+For more information, see Appendix D Inventory Collection Through ndtrack With a Specific DBA on page 113.